 What is ADA Compliance?

 The Americans with Disabilities Act, also known as ADA, mandates businesses to ensure access to people with disabilities.
-The Act, which was passed in the year 1990, seeks to prohibit discrimination against people with disabilities such as seeing, hearing, speaking, walking, mental impairments etc. Businesses that fall under the ambit of this Act have to make accommodations such as the use of Braille for visually impaired customers or wheelchair accessibility for those who have difficulty in movement.
+The Act, which was passed in the year 1990, seeks to prohibit discrimination against people with disabilities such as seeing, hearing, speaking, walking, mental impairments, etc. Businesses that fall under the ambit of this Act have to make accommodations such as the use of Braille for visually impaired customers or wheelchair accessibility for those who have difficulty in movement.
+This act lays down how to make a website ADA-compliant to meet the ever-changing needs of people, especially those with disabilities.

-In 2010, ADA was extended to include electronic media, mandating all electronic and information technology such as websites to be designed to cater to the needs of the people with disabilities.
-Web content has to be made accessible with features such as voice to cater to those with hearing disabilities and screen readers or other assistive technology for the blind.
+In 2010, ADA was extended to include electronic media, mandating all electronic and information technology such as websites to be designed to cater to the needs of people with disabilities.
+Web content has to be made accessible with features such as voice to cater to those with hearing disabilities and screen readers or other assistive technology for the blind, making your website ADA-compliant.

 But what does an ADA-compliant website look like?